Union City Rotary Club

 Our money is raised in several different ways:

 We now have approximately $500,000 in a trust fund where the interest is awarded in scholarships.
-We have another $200,000, left in a will by Madge and Elmo Short, who were long time teachers at Hornbeak, and the income from this money will go to students majoring in education from one of our county schools.
+We have another $200,000 left in a will by Madge and Elmo Short, who were long time teachers at Hornbeak, and the income from this money will go to students majoring in education from one of our county schools.

 The members of the committee have certain jobs that they perform each year.
 We do not change members on the committee very often; in fact it has been rumored that you have to die to get off the committee.

 Our main theme for the program is to help needy students get a chance to go to college.
 We started with helping graduating high school seniors get into college who might not have had a chance or motivation to attend.
 We found a lot of parents did not provide any encouragement for the student to go to college and just wanted the students to get a job and get on their own.
 A number of the Rotarians get personally involved with the students and help them register for college and check on their progress during the year.
 A great number of our scholarship recipients are from divorced homes and a large number of the fathers are not present or involved with the students.
 We have had several who have not had parents at all.
 Mr. Hardy Graham started our "Sophomore Program" by creating a funded $35,000 scholarship and the interest generated creates a $2,500 award each year.
 We now send an application to each student who received an award the previous year and have a large number of upperclassmen awards.
 Several years ago we started trying to get a "Technology" program started for Vo-Tech students.
 We realized that we were doing some students an injustice by getting them into college; then when they graduated they had no skills and could not find a job.
 Our rural area needed carpenters, plumbers, electricians, electronic (computer trained auto mechanics, etc.), computer repairmen, masons, etc.; a student could make a great living with training from 9 months to 2 or 3 years.
-I recently read an article in USA Today, which stated that training people for a high-tech world is a problem.
-By 2005, 75% of all new jobs will require technical skills.
+There was a recent article in the USA Today that stated the training people for a high-tech world is a problem.
+By 2012, 75% of all new jobs will require technical skills.
 It is impossible to put a price on what it will cost to address that training crisis nationwide, but it will be expensive if the auto industry is any indication.
 Interactive Solutions, a unit of Teltronics, claims that 30% of the automotive industry's warranty repair cost are the result of faulty diagnoses by technicians.
 That creates billions of dollars a year in waste associated with unnecessary labor and parts.

 Click here to Apply for a Rotary Scholarship online.